amyrbrown/assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 1. Once again,
    we discovered that five eight-hour days are more wearying than enlightening.
 2. And once again,
-   only a handful of other people contributed material (Orion Buske, Tommy Guy, Jason Montojo, Jon Pipitone, Ethan White, and Mike Jackson).
+   only a handful of other people contributed material.
    We believe this was in part because creating videos is significantly more challenging than creating slides.
    Editing or modifying them is harder still: